 Leprosy – a disease which goes back to the dawn of history – was thought to be highly infectious (the modern theory is that 95% of humans are immune) and incurable (it can now be cured with multi-drug therapy).
-So lepers were banished to the outpost, forced more or less to eke out a living for themselves, with minimal outside help.
+So lepers were banished to the remote island, forced more or less to eke out a living for themselves, with minimal outside help.

 The bishop asked for priests to volunteer to offer spiritual ministry to the lepers, Damien, a model young priest full of vigour and strength, volunteered for the difficult mission.
 When his older brother fell, Damien was sent, with the idea that priests would take shifts of a few months each.